typingtanuki/serverMonitor/README.md

 NOTE: The web server port is the only setting which can not be updated through this method at this time.

+### Running a system update on the remote machine

+Doing a `POST` on `/config/doUpdate`, without payload will run a system update on the remote server.

+NOTE: Is only possible if user is in the sudoer group and set as nopasswd

 ## How can it report ?

 * Through the GUI (open http://localhost:9191 by default)